francescogerardomarra/its/modulo27/31_web_services_introduction.md

 ### Non-RPC Web Services
 Non-RPC web services, like REST and SOAP, focus on resource representation or message exchange rather than invoking methods remotely.
 These services:
 - Emphasize stateless communication.
-- Use standardized protocols (e.g., HTTP) and serialization formats (e.g., JSON, XML).
+- Use standardized protocols (e.g. HTTP) and serialization formats (e.g. JSON, XML).
 - Are typically more loosely coupled than RPC-based systems.

 ### Example: RPC vs Non-RPC